AdarshDalvi/Style-Store/README.md

-# Nike Shoes Store Website
+# Stylish Store

-The Nike Shoes Store website is a project developed using React.js for the frontend, React Router for routing and navigation, Redux for global state management, and Strapi as the backend CMS (Content Management System).
+Stylish Store is developed using React.js for the frontend, React Router for routing and navigation, Redux for global state management, and Strapi as the backend CMS (Content Management System).
 The website is designed to simulate an online store where users can browse and purchase Nike shoes.
 It includes features such as a product catalog, detailed product information, responsive design, cart functionality, checkout process with the Stripe payment gateway, filters, search, and an admin dashboard provided by Strapi.

 ## Technologies Used